shaunfg/im-feeling-ponche.io/README.md

 - UI improvements
 - Bug reports

-If you want to suggest new ponches, you can email me at shaunfendigan@gmail.com
+If you want to suggest new ponches, you can email me at shaunfendigan@gmail.com ; if you would like me to start a google form or something, let me know.